stevenaeola/Prog18potatoes/README.md

 Potatoes
 ========

 This is what we voted for.
 Repent ye and weep.
+Should've voted for mayo.